googlearchive/gplus-haiku-client-android/README.md

 gplus-haiku-client-android
 ==========================

-Haiku+ is full featured sample application for the Google+ Platform.
+Haiku+ is a fully featured sample application for the Google+ Platform.

+Please see https://developers.google.com/+/haikuplus/android for more information.